Aishwarya55/zendesk-coding-challenge/README.md

 Launches the test runner in the interactive watch mode

 ### `npm run build`
-Builds the app for production to the `build` folder.
+Builds the app for production to the `build` directory.

 ### `npm run docker-stop`
 Stops the running docker containers